DeflateAwning/gnctr-wack-a-mole/gnctr_wackamole_firmware/README.md

 4. Install required dependencies by going to Sketch > Include Library > Manage Libraries..., then searching for:
     * **TM1637** (v1.2.0, by Avishay Orpaz)
 5. Build and run the code.

+## Critical Notes
+* Each powered relay uses a ton of current.
+To prevent brownouts, only 3ish lights/relays can be active at once.
+Do not ever turn on all lights at once.